Vruddhi-AnP/apw-annotation-playbook-v0.1-vruddhi/TPL/TPL_EdgeCase_Library_v0.1.md

 Handling:
     - Mark as Neutral unless strong positive or negative words are used.

-## General Rule
+General Rule:
-If the sentiment is confusing or unclear, choose Neutral and move forward.
+    -If the sentiment is confusing or unclear, choose Neutral and move forward.